Girl Scout Silver Award

 - Attend the Soaring for Silver girl training.

-- Go on a Cadette Journey.
+- Complete a Cadette Journey.

 - Identify issues you care about.

 - Build your Girl Scout Silver Award team.

 - Make a plan and put it into motion.

 - Complete your and submit it to council to receive your recognition.

 Earning your Girl Scout Silver Award involves: